gehlotanish/docker-lamp/README.md

 ## phpMyAdmin

-phpMyAdmin is configured to run on port 8080.
-Use following default credentials.
+phpMyAdmin is configured to run on port `8000`.

 ```shell
 http://localhost:8000/